Co-op Policies

 Students participate in the co-op program in good faith and in fairness to both their employer(s) and to Purdue University, while maintaining a satisfactory academic record and satisfactory job performance with their employer(s).

 Job placement is the responsibility of the student.
-The Office of Professional Practice supports students in finding opportunities through facilitating networking events, information sessions, career fairs, the co-op database and more.
+The Office of Professional Practice supports students in finding opportunities through facilitating networking events, information sessions, career fairs, X Engine and more.
 Once an offer letter has been received, students will work with their co-op coordinator to be officially placed in the program.

 Students will act in a professional manner that represents themselves, their program and Purdue University.
 Once a student has accepted an offer, they are expected to complete the work session.
 Students may attempt to renegotiate the timing or other particulars of their work term, but must not renege on an accepted offer.
 Reneging on an accepted offer is considered an unethical breach of contract and will result in dismissal from the co-op program.